What is diabetes?

 Type 2 Diabetes

 Type 2 diabetes is the kind of diabetes most commonly associated with people over 50, though many teenagers today are being diagnosed with type 2 diabetes.
 Unlike type 1 diabetes, type 2 is not a death sentence without insulin.
 Type 2 diabetes is an chronic illness that can often be effectively managed with diet and exercise alone.
+Though, many do have to go on insulin shots at some point.
 Type 2 diabetes occurs when the pancreas is still creating insulin, just not enough of it, or the insulin is not working quite right.
 Exercise helps the insulin be more efficient in getting glucose into the body’s cells, which is why exercise is so important for people with any kind of diabetes.

 Type 2 diabetics are the ones who need to do their best to stay away from the sugar found in fruit and deserts because they no longer create enough insulin to process it, with out a lot of exercise.
 Because type 1 diabetics make no insulin at all, they actually have more freedom in the kinds of food they can eat, because they have to take insulin for pretty much everything they eat.
 With a good diet and exercise, and in many cases weight loss, the symptoms of type 2 diabetes will retreat, and be in essence, cured.